weld-project/weld/docs/language.md

 ## Custom Macros

 The operations listed above are macros that are loaded by default.
 However, users can also define their own macros.
-Macro definitions must precede the Weld expression that is to be compiled:
+Macro definitions must come after [type aliases](#typename-aliasing)  and precede the Weld expression that is to be compiled:

 ```
 # A macro to add values.